PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/01-blog-posts.md

 ## Using markdown

-Having raw html inside json in our `pages/posts.json` file is not practical.
+Having raw HTML inside JSON in our `pages/posts.json` file is not optimal.
 Instead of having a `"content"` value, we could have a `"file"` value, giving a path to a markdown file.
 It would make editing content easier.

-To do so, we write two markdown files with our content (`/pages/hello-world.md` and `/pages/second-post.md`) and update the `pages/posts.json` file :
+To do so, we write two markdown files with our content (`/pages/hello-world.md` and `/pages/second-post.md`) and update the `pages/posts.json` file:

 ```ts filename=pages/posts.json
 [